prchyr/t576Analysis/README.md

 //then you can try loading an event a different way: ev->loadScopeEvent(27000);

-//which will load whatever was the 27,000th event taken by the scope. to find out what run that was in,
+//which will load whatever was the 27,000th event taken by the scope.
+//to find out what run that was in,

 cout<<ev->major<<" "<<ev->minor<<endl;
 //or